hirakiuc/feedes/README.md

 A ruby library to fetch and parse rss feed.

-This gem will support RSS1.0, RSS2.0, Atom.
+This gem supports RSS1.0(RDF), RSS2.0, Atom.

 ## Installation